ericmjl/essays-on-data-science/docs/machine-learning/reimplementing-models.md

 and hence forms a useful way of building intuition behind the model as well as correctness of the model.

+### Reimplementing models is _not_ a waste of time

+By contrast, it is a highly beneficial practice for gaining a deeper understanding into the inner workings of a deep neural network.
+The only price we pay is in person-hours, yet under the assumption that the model is of strong commercial interest, that price can only be considered an investment, and not a waste.

 ## A proposed workflow for reimplementing deep learning models

 I will now propose a workflow for re-implementing deep learning models.